MicrosoftDocs/sql-docs/docs/sql-operations-studio/quickstart-sql-server.md

 ms.workload: "Inactive"
 ---

-# Connect and query SQL Server using [!INCLUDE[name-sos](../includes/name-sos-short.md)]
+# Quickstart: Connect and query SQL Server using [!INCLUDE[name-sos](../includes/name-sos-short.md)]
-This article shows how to get started using [!INCLUDE[name-sos](../includes/name-sos-short.md)] with SQL Server databases.
+This quickstart shows how to get started using [!INCLUDE[name-sos](../includes/name-sos-short.md)] with SQL Server databases.
 This quickstart should take about five minutes.

 ## Prerequisites